Second-Coming/second-coming/second.md

 <http://chroniclingamerica.loc.gov/lccn/sn83025121/1893-04-25/ed-1/seq-9/#date1=1893&index=0&rows=20&words=Fifty+saints+thousand&searchType=basic&sequence=0&state=Hawaii&date2=1893&proxtext=Fifty+thousand+saints&y=15&x=10&dateFilterType=yearRange&page=1>

-Jesus said, "that evil servant shall say in his heart, My Lord delayeth His coming."
+Note: Jesus said, "that evil servant shall say in his heart, My Lord delayeth His coming."
 (Matt.
 14:48) The LORD said unto Joseph: "...and they shall say that Christ delayeth his coming until the end of the earth."
 (D&C 45:26)

 1894 June *“Can you tell me where the people are who will be shielded and protected from these great calamities and judgments which are **even